httpwg/http-extensions/draft-ietf-httpbis-priority.md

 and act or intervene accordingly.

-Many HTTP/2 server implementations do not include support for the priority scheme, some favoring instead bespoke server-driven schemes based on heuristics and other hints, like the content type of resources and the request generation order.
+Many HTTP/2 server implementations do not include support for the priority scheme.
+Some instead favor custom server-driven schemes based on heuristics or other hints, such as resource content type or request generation order.
 For example, a server, with knowledge of the document structure, might want to prioritize the delivery of images that are critical to user experience above other images, but below the CSS files.
 Since client trees vary, it is